ugne-sak/ugne-sak.github.io/README.md

 - credit ratings analyst of Swiss, German and Austrian banks
 - performed preliminary credit analysis to support ratings, research, analytical outreach and presentations
 - prepared financial spreadsheets and charts
-- analyzed data and financial statements and wrote analytical commentary in accordance with Moody’s methodologies.
+- analyzed data and financial statements and wrote analytical commentary in accordance with Moody’s methodologies

 **Accounting and Operations Manager @ butiq.lt** *(August 2017 – June 2019)*
 - performed various finance and accounting-related tasks